tangalbert919/triton/README.md

 The foundations of this project are described in the following MAPL2019 publication: [Triton: An Intermediate Language and Compiler for Tiled Neural Network Computations](http://www.eecs.harvard.edu/~htk/publication/2019-mapl-tillet-kung-cox.pdf).
 Please consider citing this work if you use Triton!

 The [official documentation](https://triton-lang.org) contains installation instructions and tutorials.
 See also these third-party [Triton puzzles](https://github.com/srush/Triton-Puzzles), which can all be run using the Triton interpreter -- no GPU required.

 # Build for Windows

-1. clone and checkout the corresponding hash version of the LLVM from `https://github.com/llvm/llvm-project`
+1. Clone and checkout the corresponding hash version (see cmake/llvm-hash.txt) of the LLVM from `https://github.com/llvm/llvm-project` into `deps/llvm-project`.

-2. build LLVM in MSVC Environment: `cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_ASSERTIONS=ON ../llvm -DLLVM_ENABLE_PROJECTS="mlir;llvm" -DLLVM_TARGETS_TO_BUILD="host;NVPTX;AMDGPU"`
+2. Build LLVM in MSVC Environment: `cmake -G Ninja -DCMAKE_BUILD_TYPE=Release ../llvm -DLLVM_ENABLE_PROJECTS="mlir;llvm" -DLLVM_TARGETS_TO_BUILD="host;NVPTX;AMDGPU"`

-3. Run `cmd.exe` as administrator, active MSVC Environmen.

-4. modify the `set_vars_.bat`, fill corresponding path of llvm library, and execute it.
+3. modify the `set_vars_.bat`, and execute it.

-5. `cd` into python dir, run `python setup.py bdist_wheel`
+4. Run `python setup.py bdist_wheel`.

-6. after build done, copy `build\cmake.win-amd64-cpython-3.10\triton.dll` to 'triton\_C\libtriton.pyd'
+5. after build done, copy `build\cmake.win-amd64-cpython-3.11\libtriton.pyd` to 'triton_C\libtriton.pyd'.

-7. run `python setup.py develop`
+6. run `python setup.py develop`

 # Quick Installation